 More Archaeology in Paris

 These five places are just the tip of the archaeological iceberg.
 There are so many more museums, attractions and features in Paris for those with an interest in archaeology.
 You certainly know about the ancient Egyptian obelisk from Luxor now on the Place de la Concorde, but for something a bit different, have a look also at the influence that ancient Egypt has had on Parisian architecture, particularly if Egyptian Revivalism interests you.

 The different museums often have temporary exhibitions that feature archaeology from other areas of France and elsewhere, for further details consult this list of temporary exhibition in France.

-You will find more ideas and suggestions for what to see and do in Paris as well as as some helpful travel tips in the Paris Archaeology Guide.
+You will find more ideas and suggestions for what to see and do in Paris as well as as some helpful travel tips in our Paris Guide for archaeology and history lovers.